imqcam/documentation/docs/users_guide/sign_in.md

 (signing-in)=
 # Registering

-The HTMDEC DMS allows you to login using one of the following methods:
+The IMQCAM DMS allows you to login using one of the following methods:
 * [Register using your institutional credentials](dms-register-globus) **[Recommended]**
 * [Register a new account in the NASA IMQCAM](dms-register-email)